marlonmisra/vehicle-tracking/README.md

 This above function works on window sizes of arbitrary dimensions.
 This is important because when the search happens near the bottom of the image (where other cars are close), the windows have to be larger because cars closer to your car appear to be larger.
 Conversely, cars that are higher in the image (further away in real life) require smaller windows.
 Because of that, we defined 4 different window sizes.

 There are other things we can specify as well.
 First, we can restrict the area to search in.
 For example, we don't care if any cars are detected at the very top of the image or the far sides.
-We can also specifiy how much the windows mover in each iteration by setting the window_overlap parameter.
+We can also specify how much the windows shift in each iteration by setting the `window_overlap` parameter.
 Images of all windows that found matches are below.

-![alt text][image7]

-![alt text][image8]

 ```python
 smallest_window_size = (48, 48)